cangelic001/react-mentai-log-front-end/README.md

 This is a journal app, not quite a mental health app.
 We thought doing a full mental health app would be too sensitive and risk with mistakes and errors would be too great hence, we decided to go with a simple journal app with sentiment analysis for self monitoring.
 The name reflects the playful nature of the app with a play on mental health and a popular food item: mentai and logging.

 Essentially, the user logs a written journal everyday.
 The app analyses the journal for emotions such as joy, sadness etc, sentiment, keywords and entities.
-These are stored in the databased and is presented as a visualisation in the user's dashboard back to the user.
+These are stored in the database and is presented as a visualisation in the user's dashboard back to the user.
 This way, the user can monitor their mood and things that are bothering them.

 ## Project Planning Deliverable